 In terms of productivity, we find that exporting has a direct positive effect on firm level productivity, independent of the learning channels.
 However, despite the positive implications of innovation for exporting, both NTM and NTF innovations generally have no direct impact on subsequent productivity, perhaps reflecting efficiency losses related to intensive use of resources for product innovation (Roper et al., 2008; Roper and Bourke, 2022).
 There are potential complementarities between innovation and exporting, however, because both NTM and NTF innovators gain higher subsequent productivity if they are also exporters, suggesting that exporting enables the expansion of revenues and the spreading of innovations costs over a larger market base.
+This, innovation has an indirect productivity effect through its positive influence with exporting.
 The positive links between innovation and exporting also tend to be generally larger for firms in manufacturing sector although firms in services gain slightly higher productivity from their exports.
 Finally, LTE effects tend to be stronger for larger firms, while LBE effects are slightly stronger for the smallest firms.